 Legionella Testing Lab Services

-EMLab P&K is one of the leaders for Legionella testing services in the U.S. with more than 15 years of experience and unmatched capacity to handle high sample volumes.
-In addition to our CDC ELITE certified and accredited laboratories, we offer a nationwide network of laboratories and service centers for logistical support.
+EMLab P&K is one of the leaders for Legionella testing services in the U.S. with more than 15 years of experience and the largest capacity to handle high volumes of Legionella samples.
+Our Legionella testing laboratories are CDC ELITE certified and accredited by AIHA-LAP, LLC and/or NYS DOH ELAP.
+In addition, we offer a nationwide network of laboratories and drop-off service centers for logistical support.
 We support Legionella testing for legionellosis risk management, case investigations and post-remediation through state-of-the-art culture methods and DNA based technology.
-You can choose from accredited Legionella culture testing services using a variety of methods including ISO 11731, CDC, Legiolert by IDEXX as well as internationally validated PCR testing via iQ-Check®
+You can choose from accredited Legionella culture testing services using a variety of methods including ISO 11731, CDC, Legiolert by IDEXX as well as internationally validated PCR testing via iQ-Check®.

 NOTE: To view sample reports, select a specific Legionella service below.